Nikhil-Singh-Parmar/Chat-Verse/README.md

 # Chat-App
-The Frontend is made using ReactJS and Backend is made using NodeJS Clone Repository and then use following commands for running project In Client Folder
+Real Time Chat Application where multiple people can chat in a room or create new room .
+The Frontend is made using ReactJS and Backend is made using NodeJS
+Clone Repository and then use following commands for running project In Client Folder
                 npm start //Starting Development Server for Frontend on localhost 3000